AngJianHwee/RAG-Stack-Local/README.md

 *   **Advanced Text Chunking:** Configurable `Chunk Size` and `Chunk Overlap` using `langchain.text_splitter.RecursiveCharacterTextSplitter`.
 *   **Admin Page:** A dedicated page for users to view, filter, paginate, and manage their stored embeddings.
 Features include:
     *   Viewing embeddings with their ID, text content, original text ID, and insert date.
-    *   Filtering embeddings by text content, ID, or insert date.
-    *   Pagination to browse through large sets of embeddings.
+    *   **Configurable Filtering:** Filter embeddings by "Text Content", "ID", "Original Text ID", or "Insert Date" using a dropdown and a search input.
+Filters are applied explicitly via an "Apply Filters & Pagination" button.
+    *   **Advanced Pagination:** Browse through embeddings with a configurable number of items per page (selected via a dropdown), "Previous" and "Next" buttons, and direct page number buttons for quick navigation.
-    *   Batch deletion of selected embeddings with confirmation buttons at both the top and bottom of the list.
-    *   Individual deletion of embeddings directly next to each entry.
+    *   **Enhanced Deletion:** Batch deletion of selected embeddings with confirmation buttons at both the top and bottom of the list.
+Individual deletion of embeddings directly next to each entry.
-    *   Improved visual styling for embedding entries.
+    *   **Interactive Styling:** Improved visual styling for embedding entries, with selected cards changing color for clear identification.

 ## Project Structure